ogobrecht/sample-data-sets-for-oracle/README.md

-# Sample Data Models for Oracle
+# Sample Data Sets for Oracle

 A collection of common data sets reworked for identity columns and easy installation/deinstallation for testing purposes.